fhltang/chews/docs/design.md

 ## Use Cases

-Here are a list of use cases and an description of what the workflow might look like.
+Here are a list of use cases and a description of what the workflow might look like.

 ### Create a new workstation